VA Loans After Bankruptcy And Foreclosure Versus Other Mortgages

 - The two year waiting period after bankruptcy clock starts from the discharge date of the bankruptcy for both VA and FHA Loans

 - There is a mandatory three year waiting period after foreclosure to qualify for FHA and USDA Loans

-- The name on the deed has to have been out of the homeowners name and into the name of the mortgage lender or new home buyer and recorded in the recorder of deeds office
+- The name on the deed has to have been out of the homeowner’s name and into the name of the lender or new home buyer and recorded in the recorder of deeds office

 - The same rule applies for a deed in lieu of foreclosure

-- With short sales, the three year waiting period after short sale clock starts ticking from the date of the short sale date reflected on the HUD settlement statement
+With short sales, the three-year waiting period after a short sale clock starts ticking from the date of the short sale date reflected on the HUD settlement statement.

 Conventional Mortgage After Bankruptcy And Foreclosure